romainl/Apprentice/README.md

 [Intern](https://github.com/drzel/intern-hexchat-theme) is an [HexChat](https://hexchat.github.io/) theme based on Apprentice.

 [This very enthusiastic fellow](https://github.com/xHN35RQ) created [a home](https://github.com/xHN35RQ/apprentice-colorschemes) for terminal emulator themes adapted from Apprentice.

+A port of Apprentice is available for the IDEA platform.
+Check it out [over there.](https://github.com/jpeddicord/apprentice-idea)

 Go team!